sf-wdi-31/block-party/readme.md

 *Developers should already be able to:*

 - Pair program as a "driver" or "navigator".
-- Describe their progress in stand-ups.
+- Describe progress in stand-ups.

-### How to Ask Technical questions
+### How to Ask Technical Questions

 Whether you're asking a colleague immediate help with a problem in your code, adding an issue to your project's GitHub repo, or reporting a bug in some external code, include these helpful pieces of information: